-If you browse the internet you can find a million different diet tips and recommended foods for arthritis.
+If you browse the internet you will find a million different diet tips and recommended foods for arthritis.
 However, there are a few points to stress when reading this content.
 Firstly, there is no dietary miracle cure.
-Eating magic beans from some rare plant will not cure your arthritis (or very unlikely to!).
-Secondly, you don’t necessarily have to eat foods you don’t enjoy.
-If there is a certain food that you don’t like but think you should be eating for your joints, very likely there will be alternatives with the same nutrients.
-Try to incorporate our tips into your own pallet and current dietary requirements.
+There is no single diet that will cure your arthritis.
+Secondly, you don’t necessarily have to eat foods you don’t enjoy to manage your condition.
+Third, diet does play a very important role in the management of arthritis, but at the end of the day, a balanced, nutritious program is your best bet.

 Of course, many vitamins and minerals are essential in ensuring good health but the following are particularly important in arthritis:

 Calcium is an essential mineral with 99% of body calcium in bones and teeth.
 An adequate calcium intake decreases your risk of osteoporosis and also osteomalacia (if you are suffering from an autoimmune arthritis and you are taking steroids regularly, you have an increased chance of developing this condition).

 Food sources: Milk, dark leafy vegetables (e.g. spinach), soybeans, cheese, almonds, yogurt, fish, okra.